aws-samples/aws-elemental-mediatailor-tools/Workshops/InsertingAdMarkers/README.md

-# Inserting Ad Markers with AWS Elemental MediaLive for Monetization
+# Inserting Ad Markers with AWS Elemental MediaLive

 This module will show you how to insert ad markers into a MediaLive stream.
 This stream will be pushed to the AWS Elemental MediaPackage origin for HLS packaging.
 We will then in turn use MediaPackage's HLS endpoint as a video source to MediaTailor for monetization.